tscurrie/rubocop/README.md

 I had a number of problems disabling cops/checks.
 To get this to work, youre going to first run *rubocop --auto-gen-config*.
 This will generate the file *rubocop_todo.yml* in your repository.
 This file shows all the major errors that you have in your project.
 To disable and modify cops you will then need to create the root file *.rubocop.yml*.
 You then have to include the line *inherit_from: .rubocop_todo.yml* at the top.
 At this point you can start to disable cops.

-this [website](https://docs.chef.io/rubocop.html) was very helpful. it states that the general syntax for disabling/modifying cops is:
+This [website](https://docs.chef.io/rubocop.html) was very helpful. it states that the general syntax for disabling/modifying cops is:
 ```sh
 Syntax¶
 A .rubocop.yml file has the following syntax: